The Raw Deal (10 October 2025) with co-host Paul from CA and special guest David Skrbina

 So the degree of subjective conviction overwhelmingly exceeds the objective evidential support, which in that case is non-existent.

-Thus am I, for example, an agnostic, recognizing in accordance with the ethics of belief what One should never accept or believe anything without sufficient evidence.
+Thus, am I, for example, an agnostic, recognizing in accordance with the ethics of belief, one should never accept or believe anything without sufficient evidence.

 So how could I possibly other than suspend belief in either the existence of God or the non-existence of God?

-I mean, he'll made a lot of very significant contributions.
+I mean, he made a lot of very significant contributions.

-I mean, the very concept of a miracle is an irrational presumption, or at least a rational.
+I mean, the very concept of a miracle is an irrational presumption, or at least irrational.

 It's one that suspends or goes beyond the boundaries of rationality in relation to what we know about walking on water, turning water to wine, the loaves and fishes, the whole bit, not to mention the resurrection.